estuary/flow/site/docs/concepts/import.md

 ## JSON Schema `$ref`

+Certain catalog entities, like collections, commonly reference JSON schemas.
+It's not necessary to explicitly add these to the `import` section;
+they are automatically resolved and treated as an import.
-JSON Schema has a `$ref` keyword for referencing a schema which may be contained in another file.
+You can think of this as an analog to the JSON Schema `$ref` keyword, which is used to reference a schema that may be contained in another file.
-Similarly, various catalog source entities like collections also accept schema URLs.
-These schema references are implicitly resolved and treated as an import of the built catalog.
-It's not required to further list them in the `import` stanza.

-The one caveat are schemas which use the `$id` keyword at their root to define an alternative canonical URL.
+The one exception is schemas that use the `$id` keyword at their root to define an alternative canonical URL.
-In this case the schema must be referenced through its canonical URL, and then explicitly added as a catalog import with `JSON_SCHEMA` content type.
+In this case, the schema must be referenced through its canonical URL, and then explicitly added to the `import` section with `JSON_SCHEMA` content type.

-## TypeScript Modules
+## TypeScript modules

-You may declare entities in catalog source files that use TypeScript lambda definitions, such as derivations.
+Certain entities in your catalog spec — typically derivations — may use TypeScript lambda definitions.
-These lambdas are conventionally defined in TypeScript modules which accompany the specific catalog source.
+These lambdas are conventionally defined in TypeScript modules that accompany the specific catalog spec file.
-Flow looks for and automatically imports TypeScript modules which live alongside a Flow catalog source file.
+Flow looks for and automatically imports TypeScript modules which live alongside a Flow catalog spec file.

-Given a Flow catalog source at `/path/to/my.flow.yaml`, Flow will automatically import the TypeScript module `/path/to/my.flow.ts`.
+Given a Flow catalog spec at `/path/to/my.flow.yaml`, Flow automatically imports the TypeScript module `/path/to/my.flow.ts`.
-This is conventionally the module which implements all TypeScript lambdas related to catalog entities defined in `my.flow.yaml`, and you do **not** need to also add `my.flow.ts` to the `import` stanza.
+This is conventionally the module which implements all TypeScript lambdas related to catalog entities defined in `my.flow.yaml`.
+You do not need to add `my.flow.ts` to the `import` stanza.

-However, Flow must know of all transitive TypeScript modules which are part of the catalog.
+However, Flow must know of all additional TypeScript modules that are part of the catalog.
-If additional modules are needed which live outside of these implicit modules, they must be added as a catalog import with `TYPESCRIPT_MODULE` content type.
+If other modules are needed, they must be added as a to the `import` section with `TYPESCRIPT_MODULE` content type.

-## NPM Dependencies
+## NPM dependencies

 Your TypeScript modules may depend on other
 [NPM packages](https://www.npmjs.com/),
-which can be be imported through the `npmDependencies` stanza of a Flow catalog source.
+which can be be imported through the `npmDependencies` stanza of a Flow catalog spec.
 For example, [moment](https://momentjs.com/) is a common library for working with times: